NSR-Physiome/MPC/readme.txt

 *****************************************************************************
--- Build from source (linux example below):
+-- Build from source, requires a Java jdk be installed on your computer. (linux example below):
  1. Create a build directory: mkdir buildDir
  2. cd to the MPC java source file dir.
  2. javac -d buildDir *.java   <-- compile code into a package 'ModConstruct'